h3xar0n/aws-security/README.md

 - [ ] For each wrong or flagged questions:
    - [ ] Read and take 1-3 bullets
    - [ ] For wrong questions, also note answers if different from bullets
-- [ ] All Linux Academy Labs
+- [ ] Iterative control exercise
-- [ ] Build a full workload with all controls
+  - [ ] Architectect and diagram a full workload with minimal controls
+  - [ ] Build the workload
+  - [ ] Draft blog 1.1
+  - [ ] Pentest the workload
+  - [ ] Draft blog 1.2
+  - [ ] Architect and diagram an improved workload with native controls
+  - [ ] Build the improved workload
+  - [ ] Draft blog 2.1
+  - [ ] Pentest the improved workload
+  - [ ] Run account hijacking attack
+  - [ ] Draft blog 2.2
+  - [ ] Add CloudFlare, Castle
+  - [ ] Draft blog 3.1
+  - [ ] Run account hijacking attack against CloudFlare, Castle
+  - [ ] Draft blog 3.2
 - [ ] Attempt 4 (target: >90%)
 - [ ] Review and remove unneeded notes
 - [ ] For each wrong or flagged questions:
    - [ ] Read and take 1-3 bullets
    - [ ] For wrong questions, also note answers if different from bullets
-- [ ] Review video on how to prepare for practice
+- [ ] Review video on how to prepare for official practice
 - [ ] Official practice
 - [ ] Review and remove unneeded notes
 - [ ] For each question, research correct answer